whoward/docs/markdown/reference/test-configuration.md

 "tunnel-identifier": "MyTunnel01"
 ```

-### Use specific screen resolution
+### Specifying the Screen Resolution

-Sauce allows users to provide their desired resolution of the screen by using "screen-resolution" key.
-This feature is in beta and is available for tests running on Windows XP, Windows 7 (except Windows 7 with IE 9), Windows 8/Windows 8.1, OSX 10.6 and OSX 10.8.
-We do not yet offer specific resolutions for OSX Mavericks
+This setting specifies which screen resolution should be used during the test session.
+This feature is in beta and is available for tests running on Windows XP, Windows 7 (except Windows 7 with IE 9), Windows 8, Windows 8.1, OS X 10.6 and OS X 10.8.
+We do not yet offer specific resolutions for OS X 10.9.

-`Key:`
-screen-resolution

-`Value Type:`
-str
+Key: `screen-resolution`

+Value type: string

 Example: